Bob Rock: Benefit and charity work

 In 1985, producer and songwriter David Foster helped assemble the supergroup, Northern Lights, to record the song "Tears Are Not Enough" to raise funds for relief of the 1983–1985 famine in Ethiopia.
 Hyde was one of over 50 musicians featured on the song and Rock served as one of the engineers.
 Rock and Hyde came up with the song's title and contributed to the French lyrics along with Rachel Paiement.

 Rock executive-produced the album the 2005 War Child benefit album Help!: A Day in the Life.
 The album included the Payolas track "At Angels Feet" and the band performed at the One X One child poverty benefit gala in Toronto the following year.

 Awards

-Rock has been nominated for 27 Juno Awards in various categories over his career, including "Recording Engineer of the Year", "Composer of the Year" and "Producer of the Year".
+Rock has been nominated for 27 Juno Awards in various categories over his career, including "Recording Engineer of the Year", "Composer of the Year", and "Producer of the Year".
 He has won nine Junos for both his work with Payola$ and Rock and Hyde, as well as his recording and production work with other artists.

-At 2007 Juno Awards ceremony, he was inducted into the Canadian Music Hall of Fame by the Canadian Academy of Recording Arts and Sciences (CARAS) for his lifetime contribution to popular music.
+At the 2007 Juno Awards ceremony, he was inducted into the Canadian Music Hall of Fame by the Canadian Academy of Recording Arts and Sciences (CARAS) for his lifetime contribution to popular music.

 In 2014, Rock won a Grammy Award for Best Traditional Pop Vocal Album for his work on Michael Bublé's album To Be Loved.